What is email archiving?

 In the early days of email, companies often relied on users to maintain individual email archives.
 The IT department would back up a user's email but searching of messages was not automated.
-If a specific email needed to be traced, it often took weeks to find it.
+If IT needed to trace a specific email, it often took weeks to find it.
 The emergence of software with specialized email archiving services helps organizations curate data from thousands of mailboxes.

 The archiving platform creates a searchable index that allows bulk email to be sifted in minutes.
-Customers usually obtain an email archive as part of an integrated software product for backup and disaster recovery, email governance or information lifecycle management, although some vendors offer email archiving as a stand-alone product.
+Customers usually obtain an email archive as part of an integrated software product for backup and disaster recovery, email governance or information lifecycle management.
+However, some vendors offer email archiving as a stand-alone product.